lexicHQ/docs/create-your-bot.md

 Once everything is setup, using the command line, type the following command to get started and it will automatically bootstrap the default template for you:

 ```
-recime-cli create [folder]
+recime-cli create YOUR_PROJECT_NAME
 ```

 This command will create the bot in the folder you’ve specified.
 It can be “.” \(Current directory\) or name of the folder \(e.g. HelloWorld\) or absolute path “~/Source/Recime/HelloWorld”
 Note that if you leave the folder location blank, the command will create the folder in the folder you are currently in when typing :**recime-cli create**

+The cli will then ask you to give your bot project a title, short description, and MIT license.

-Once in, navigate to main.ts file in the newly created bot folder which is the entry-point for your bot.
+Navigate to the main.ts file in the newly created bot folder.
+This is the entry-point for your bot.
 The simplest form of `main.ts` looks like:

 ![](build-1a.png)